KonradSch98/Ice_sheet_tracking/README.md

 1. statistical tracker:
-   automatically detects ice floe contours, saves them as objects and inits a tracker on it in every next step it assigns and thus updates known objects or creates new works good so far.
+   automatically detects ice floe contours, saves them as objects and inits a tracker on it in every next step it assigns and thus updates known objects or creates new added a drift calculation for each single and whole result using for evaluation and result refinement works good so far.
 Some refinement could be made Thresholds calibrated with a video and not the correct footage
-2. Roid tracker:
+3. Roid tracker:
    simplest approach
    user selects a roid, software detects elements and user selects the correct one user selects roid on a future roid, same procedure and the program calculates drift direction and speed
-3. Line tracker:
+4. Line tracker:
    kind of manuel statistical tracker useful if no little seperated ice floes are visible can thus track huge floes drifting through the FOV